sharhan-alhassan/build-django-framework/README.md

 1. ### WSGI - Web Server Gateway Interface
 The **Web Server:**
 Serving clients requests as responses.
-WS takes requets, send it the pythonApp, 'hey dude, a client needs this info'.
+WS takes requets, send it to the pythonApp, 'hey dude, a client needs this info'.
 Takes it and serves the client as response.
 WS knows nothing about the content or anything else.

     Client - Web Server - PythonApp